RaymondChuh/apex-coding-standard/README.md

         ...
         }

-  == Header Comments
+  == Comments

+    If you need to put comments before a class, field, constructor or method declaration to tell what they are for, use doc comment style(/** ... */)
-    All files should begin with a c-style comment that lists the company, date, author, description, and
+    All apex classes should be commented with date, author, description, and
     history:

-        /*
-         * Company
+        /**
          * Date
          * Author
          * Description